immuni-app/immuni-documentation/Technology Description.md

 More detailed information on how the Total Risk Score is calculated can be found [here](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration).

-**Transmission Risk.** People who tested positive for SARS-CoV-2 can be more or less infectious according to the time elapsed since the appearance of symptoms.
+**Transmission Risk.** People who tested positive for SARS-CoV-2 may be more or less infectious according to a number of factors, such as the time elapsed since the appearance of symptoms.
 The Transmission Risk is a 3-bit value that can be associated with a TEK to indicate how contagious the user was while a specific TEK was in use.
 It allows for a more sophisticated calculation of the Total Risk Score.

-**Transmission Risk Assessment.** The process through which the Mobile Client periodically checks whether a Contact with a SARS-CoV-2 positive person has taken place and computes an assessment of the risk that a transmission ensued.
-More detailed information can be found in [Transmission Risk Assessment](#transmission-risk-assessment).

-## Exposure detection and notification flow
+## Core flow

 **TEK and RPI generation.** Every 24 hours, the Mobile Client generates a new TEK and stores it locally.
 The Mobile Client derives RPIs from the TEK via a cryptographic hash function.
 Every RPI is associated with a subinterval of the 24 hours of a TEK’s validity.
 Using a cryptographic hash function makes it practically impossible to derive a TEK from an RPI.